mtyide/BETSoftware.Ecommerce/README.md

 # Multiple StartUp Projects
 BETSoftware.Api
 BETSoftware.App
-Just make both projects are launched at the same time and use App to login or Api to test endpoints
+Just make sre that both projects are launched at the same time.
+Use App to login or Api to test endpoints (Swagger API)
 ENJOY!!!
 Yandisa Mtyide Exhibition Projects